Dashkasan District

 Dashkasan District (Daşkəsən rayonu) is one of the 66 districts of Azerbaijan.
 It is located in the west of the country and belongs to the Ganja-Dashkasan Economic Region.
 The district borders the districts of Goygol, Kalbajar, Gadabay, Shamkir, and the Gegharkunik Province of Armenia.
 Its capital and largest city is Dashkasan.
 As of 2020, the district had a population of 35,400.

 History

 The district was established on 8 August 1930 and was known as Dastafur (Dəstəfur) until 1956, when it was changed to Dashkasan.
-The capital was established as an urban facility on March 16, 1948, after the end of World War I, mainly to explore and mine iron ore and other natural resources.
+The capital was established as an urban facility on March 16, 1948, after the end of World War II, mainly to explore and mine iron ore and other natural resources.

 Administrative divisions

 The rayon itself was founded as an administrative center in 1930 and was named Dastafur until 1956 when it was renamed Dashkasan.
 In 1963, the rayon status was eliminated and Dashkasan province was merged with Khanlar District.
 However, in 1965, it was split again and Dashkasan regained its administrative rayon status.
 There is one city, six-city type settlements and 42 villages in Dahskasan District.
 Dashkasan rayon shares an 8 km border with Armenia and 24.5 km border with Shamkir District, 23 km border with Kalbajar District, 41 km border with Gadabay District, 56.3 km border with Khanlar District.